 - Press .

 File nameType the required file name.
 The correct file extension - preceded by a period (dot) - will be added automatically to the end of the file name, according to the format selected in the "Save as type" list (see below).
-For example, typing "08 Voodoo Chile" (without quotes) as in the image above will produce a file "08 Voodoo Chile.wav".
+For example, typing "08 Voodoo Chile" (without quotes) will produce a file "08 Voodoo Chile.wav".
 For M4A and WMA formats (for which the optional FFmpeg library is required), you can add alternative extensions as specified in "FFmpeg formats" below.

-Any other extensions can be added after a file name as required, but Audacity will display a warning that this isn't the normal extension for this file type, and that some applications might not play files with non-standard extensions.
+Any other extensions can be added after a file name as required, but Audacity will display a warning that this is not the normal extension for this file type, and that some applications might not play files with non-standard extensions.

 Clicking in the input box opens a dropdown menu enabling you to chose the file format you wish to export to:

 Hover over each row in "Save as type:" in the image to see the tooltip and click in that row to learn more.
 Skip the image

 - Export Formats supported by Audacity for more details on the various format types that Audacity supports for export

 - Exporting to an External Program for details of how to export audio for use in an external program

 - Custom FFmpeg Export Options for details on how you can export a specific codec in a specific format container